 Was The Crow really cursed?
 Despite it's strong cult following, the stories from its initial filming are darkly tainted, and all attempts to reboot the franchise make the curse seem believable.
 It’s possible that the failure to put a new version of the film into production stems from the death of Brandon Lee sticking in producers' minds, but it also just might be the nasty curse of The Crow.

-Without a doubt, the most horrific thing that happened on the set of The Crow was the death of Brandon Lee.
-In the film, Lee's character was shot by a character named Funboy, and in a terrible turn of events his on-screen death became real.
-A series of things happened which lead to Lee's death on March 31, 1994.
+Without a doubt, the worst thing that happened on the set of The Crow was the death of Brandon Lee.
+In the film, Lee's character was shot by a character named Funboy, and in a terrible turn of events his on-screen demise became real.
+A series of things happened which lead to Lee's end on March 31, 1994.
 First, the weapons master for the film was sent away for the day, and the propmaster filled the .44 caliber gun used in the scene with blanks without checking the barrel.

-Because there were eight days left of filming on The Crow, producers ended up rewriting some scenes and shooting as minimally as possible, using with Lee's stunt double, even using early CGI to superimpose Lee's face over the double's for closeups.
+Because there were eight days left of filming on The Crow, producers ended up rewriting some scenes and filming as minimally as possible, using Lee's stunt double, even using early CGI to superimpose Lee's face over the double's for closeups.
 This greatly increased the budget of the film.

-According to veteran actor Jon Polito, even the very first day of shooting on The Crow was host to an incredibly brutal accident.
+According to veteran actor Jon Polito, even the very first day of shooting on The Crow was host to an incredibly awful accident.
 While a crew member was driving a cherry picker to set up lights he accidentally fell into a ditch.
 But that wasn't the worst of it.
-According to an eyewitness, it was a narrow escape from a brutal death:
+According to an eyewitness, it was a narrow escape from his demise: